Aa-sheesh/learningML/README.md

 #### 2. k-Means++

 - Random Initialization Trap: In k means clustering, the centroids are taken randomly and that could lead to uncertain and in accurate clusters.
-- Hence, we use k-means++ to find optimal centroids that can give us accurate results using weighted random selection.
+- Hence, we use k-means++ to find optimal centroids that can give us accurate results using weighted random selection.<br/>
 ![k-means++](./static/kmeans++.png)

 ## 2. Hierarchial Clustering